kennytm/dbgen/TemplateAdvanced.md

 ```

 Variables assigned in global expressions can be re-assigned, but the change is localized in the
-current generated file.
-Every new file would be initialized by the same evaluated values.
+current file generator thread.
+Every new thread would be initialized by the same evaluated values.
 For instance if we generate 2 files given this template:

 ```sql